XORring-Samurai/COVID-CT-SCAN/README.md

 # COVID-CT-SCAN
-This Repository consists of a Deep-learning model that can be used to detect whether a person has been infected by COVID-19 or not, by examing the CT-Scan of the person.
+This Repository consists of a Deep-learning model that can be used to detect whether a person has been infected by COVID-19 or not, by examining the CT-Scan of the person.

 <hr>
 <h3> About the Data </h3>